As cooler weather crests over the range, fall approaches meaning its finally time to light up a backyard fire and cook on the open flames. Yehaw!

 Each cauldron unit comes complete with tripod frame, suspension chain/hook/pin assembly, cauldron basin, two-piece, removable fire grate, and a double-hinged cooking grill.
 Prices range from $1,420 to $3,825.

-The company also sells accessories, like pot tongs, pigtails, trammels, cauldron covers, and hand wrought chain that are crafted by a blacksmith who works for the company full time.
+And like many cauldron owners who fall in love with the craftsmanship of Cowboy Cauldron, the company offers other utensils and accessories to build out your collection, including pot tongs, pigtails, trammels, cauldron covers, and hand wrought chains that are crafted by a blacksmith who works for the company full-time.
 “He’s pounding out these awesome pieces of art that will be around for hundreds of years.
 We’re keeping that craft alive.
-I’m pushing him hard to produce new things.”
+I’m pushing him hard to produce new things,” says Bertelsen.